AlejandroPenaloza/PersonalityGroup/README.md

 # PersonalityGroup
 Based on the Big Five Personality Traits (FFM: Five-Factor Model), a Personality Group will be output for each case.
+M

 Dataset obtained from Kaggle: https://www.kaggle.com/tunguz/big-five-personality-test?